soupcms/soupcms-site/data/blog/posts/why-another-cms.md

 ---
 tags: [cms, design principles]
 title: Why another CMS?
 description: Here is why I decided to build my own light-weight CMS.
-This also can help others what should be watch out for while choosing CMS.
+This also can help others what should be criteria should be considered while choosing CMS.
 publish_datetime: 2014-04-09T00:00:07.0Z

 ---

-Using different CMS system on projects varying from heavy weights like Teamsite, Drupal and lightweights like Wordpress or rails based Radiant or LocomotiveCMS.
-I aways found problems with all these CMS systems is, I had to code my application logic in the way CMS system outlines either as plugins or modules etc.
+Using different CMS system on projects varying from heavy weights like Teamsite, Drupal and lightweights like Wordpress, Radiant or LocomotiveCMS.
+I aways found one common problems with all these CMS, that is, I had to code my application logic in CMS system, the way CMS allows either as plugins or modules or extensions.

-Why CMS system can't be unobtrusive.
+Why CMS system can't be unobtrusive?
 Means I want all features of CMS and allows me to code & evolve my application logic as I want. e.g. I have rails application and would like to add CMS as component in it.
 I can upgrade my rails app without any problem.
 I faced similar problem, using Radiant CMS with rails 2, 3.2 and 4 all versions.

 Also it is difficult to consume data from different or in-house sources.
 Such as, already have product catalog api available and would like to use it.